 It is a simple fact that when it comes to replacing missing teeth, the best, longest-lasting solution available is dental implants.
 They can do things that other restorative procedures simply can’t, and implants help ensure your long-term oral health in addition to closing the gaps in your smile.
-Most importantly however, dental implants have the potential to dramatically improve your quality of life and permanently replace your missing teeth.
+Most importantly, however, dental implants have the potential to dramatically improve your quality of life and permanently replace your missing teeth.
 Dr. Voller has been restoring dental implants for many years, and he has the experience to make sure you get a smile you’ll be eager to share.
-If you’d like to learn more about getting dental implants, or want to schedule a consultation, simply contact us at our Kittanning office.
+If you’d like to learn more about getting dental implants at our Kittanning, PA dental office or to schedule a consultation, simply contact us at our dental office.

-- Partnered with Local Specialists for the Best Care Possible
+- Partnered with Local Experts for Implant Placement

 What Are Dental Implants?

 Dental implants are different from any other type of toot loss solution because they’re designed to replace the entire structure of a missing tooth.
 Essentially, a dental implant is a small titanium post that is surgically placed directly into the jawbone to mimic the roots of a missing tooth.
 Other options like dentures and dental bridges replace teeth by relying on healthy tooth structure and the gums, which provides far less comfortable and functional results that only last a few years.
 Replacing missing teeth from the roots up ensures your new tooth looks and feels just like a natural one.
 Additionally, this unique placement can keep it in place for decades or even a lifetime to come while preserving your jawbone density.
+Implants can also be used to anchor full or partial dentures or bridges and offer a decay-free optional way to replace or hold teeth in place during function.
 With dental implants, you can regain a complete, confident smile as if you were never missing any teeth in the first place.

 Benefits of Dental Implants

-Thanks to the strength and stability of dental implants, your new teeth will help you get the absolute most out of life on a daily basis.
+Thanks to the strength and stability of dental implants, your new teeth will help you get the absolute most out of life:

 - Unrestricted Diet: Since dental implants are much stronger than traditional bridges and dentures, they allow you to safely chew virtually any kind of food.
 You won’t have to stay away from tough meats and other meals that often prove challenging for regular dental prosthetics; you’ll be able to eat your favorite meals the same way you did with your natural teeth.